m1farr/finance_groupwork/README.md

 This repo contains the work that I contributed towards the "AAPL Shareholder Value Creation" group project for the module "Topics in Financial Management I."
 <br>
 <br>
-My work mainly concerned with two portions of the project:
+My work mainly concerned two portions of the project:

 1. The calculation and graphical illustration of the **Net Profit Margin** of Apple and the industry.
 2. The calculation and graphical illustration of the **CAPM** and **Fama-French 3-Factor** models for Apple and the industry.